What are Microsoft Teams Shared Channels?

 · Regularly review and update the content and membership to keep the channel relevant and efficient.

-Conclusion: The Role of Powell Teams in Governing Shared Channels
+Conclusion: The Role of Powell Governance in Governing Shared Channels